zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Maple syrup is often used on breakfast dishes such as pancakes, French toast, and other kinds of breakfast foods.
 It’s very sweet .
 Orlando says he wouldn’t put maple syrup on his hot dog or hamburger.
 Janine is surprised by this.
 She says, “What?
 You’re the one missing out,” meaning now you  are the one who is missing a good opportunity to taste something good.
 She says, “Hand me that syrup.”

 So Janine, after complaining about all the things t hat Orlando is putting on his food, is now going to put maple syrup on her hambur ger or hot dog.
-Now that really is very unusual, and Orlando describes how t he average American would probably react to that combination of beef and mapl e syrup by saying, “That is truly revolting.”
+Now that really is very unusual, and Orlando describes how the average American would probably react to that combination of beef and mapl e syrup by saying, “That is truly revolting.”
 “Revolting” (revolting) means the  same as here as “disgusting” – something that is very gross, especially, again, re ferring to food.

 Janine then ends with a common expression: “To each  his own.”
 “To each his own” means everybody likes something different.
 Eac h person has his or her